sandesh666kandel/GithubFUnda/README.md

 - Update the __hosts___ file to include the VM IPs.
 - Run the playbook, and navigate to __VM__ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+_: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 Elk-playbook.yml.
 We copy it into Jumpbox.
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_